Control of concerted back-to-back double ionization dynamics in helium: Conclusions

 \section{Conclusions}

-We have investigated the control of double ionization dynamics in a (1+1)-dimensional model of the helium atom.
-In the absence of interparticle forces, external fields lead to front-to-back double ionization, where both electrons are ionized into the same direction.
-Here, the control objective was to obtain a field that does the opposite, namely back-to-back double ionization, where both electrons are ionized into opposite directions.
-This can be achieved solely by an interplay between the external field, the electronic repulsion and the nuclear attraction.
+We have investigated the control of double ionization dynamics in a (1+1)-dimensional model of the helium atom {for field propagation times up to \unit[1.45]{fs}}. {At the onset of ionization,} to first order {in field strength}, an external field can simultaneously accelerate both electrons only into the same direction into the continuum, leading to front-to-back motion of double ionization.
+Here, the control objective was to obtain a field that does the opposite, namely back-to-back double ionization, where both electrons are ionized into opposite directions. {For the propagation times discussed, } this can be achieved solely by an interplay between the external field, the electronic repulsion and the nuclear attraction.

 We tested four different control procedures.
-Three of them are based on quantum mechanics whereas the last one uses classical equations of motions: (1) local control, where the control objective is maximized locally at each time step; (2) a basis expansion of the field and subsequent derivative-free optimization; (3) the Krotov algorithm, where the field is represented on a time grid and derivative information is taken into account; (4) an algorithm based on classical equations of motions and a collocation-based technique that takes derivative information into account.
+Three of them are based on quantum mechanics whereas the last one uses classical equations of motions: (1) short-time control, where the control objective is maximized locally at each time step; (2) a basis expansion of the field and subsequent derivative-free optimization; (3) the Krotov algorithm, where the field is represented on a time grid and derivative information is taken into account; and (4) an algorithm based on classical equations of motions and a collocation-based technique that takes derivative information into account.

-In contrast to previous local control applications, the optimization here is not straightforward because (1) the operator whose expectation value is to be optimized does not commute with the field-free Hamiltonian (i.e.~the expectation value continues to change even after the field is turned off); (2) the operator describing back-to-back motion couples only to second order in time with the field, and (3) the local control expressions lead to complex-valued fields that cause numerical problems because the total Hamiltonian becomes non-Hermitian.
-A simple, new local control procedure has been proposed that does a black-box maximization of the expectation value by finding the optimal field iteratively using short-time propagations.
+Furthermore, we analyzed several variations on the local control method and discussed why it is not an appropriate algorithm for our objective.
+The local control optimization is not appropriate here because (1) the operator whose expectation value is to be optimized does not commute with the field-free Hamiltonian (i.e.~the expectation value continues to change even after the field is turned off); and (2) simultaneous back-to-back motion with the field couples only at second order in time.
+Nevertheless, the analysis of the local control method led to insights in choosing an appropriate gauge and the form of the objective.